Revenaant/VREscapeRoom/README.md

-# VREscapeRoom
+# Pollution Below Water | VR Escape Room

-VR Escape Room based on the UN's SDG #14: Life Under Water.
+Pollution Below Water is a virtual reality escape room based on the UN's SDG #14: Life Under Water.

 This is a very early prototype that has no win condition, menu or tutorial implemented.